webrecorder/browsertrix-crawler/README.md

                                             an HTTP server with screencast
                                             accessible on this port
                                                            [number] [default: 0]
+      --screencastRedis                     If set, will use the state store redis pubsub for screencasting.
+                                            Requires --redisStoreUrl to be set
+                                                      [boolean] [default: false]
       --warcInfo, --warcinfo                Optional fields added to the warcinfo record in combined WARCs
       --redisStoreUrl                       If set, url for remote redis server